 The senior hurlers got their Ulster league campaign off to a cracking start on Sunday evening when they dispatched an below par Strabane Shamrocks side in Páirc Aoidh Ruaidh.
 Aodh Ruadh were without county star Paul Sheridan, who was ruled out when he picked up an injury in the warm-up, however were they well on top throughout and a 1-8 to 0-8 half-time score did not adequately reflect the Ernesiders superiority.
 Ballyshannon upped it in the second half and their superior fitness helped them come out on the right side of a 4-14 to 2-13 scoreline.
 Mickey Bowering hit the back of the net twice, while Paul Hughes and Ciaran Kilgannon also raised green flags for the homesters.
 A lot of good performances from men in white and green.
 Ciaran Rami made his senior debut and gave a very assured display at half back.
 Peter Horan started for Sheridan and did a lot of damage from half forward while Declan Browne showed his quality when sprung from the bench.
 We have a selection of pictures from the game up on aodhruadh.org.
 Aodh Ruadh's next assignment takes them to the venue that will become their second home over the coming few month, the Garvaghey complex in the heart of Tyrone.
 They will be taking on Sean Treacey's of Lurgan on Sunday evening as they bid to maintain their winning start to the season.

 The underage hurling leagues began last week.
 The under 14s opened their campaign in division one at home to Saint Eunan's.
 Saint Eunan's were very strong having won the last two under 12 county titles, but for the majority of the opening half the home team matched them and went in at half time only three points behind, 1-4 to 1-1.
 The greater strength and fitness of the Letterkenny men came to the fore in the second half and they ran out comfortable winners 4-10 to 1-3.
 It was a hard experience for the lads which,with greater commitment at training, they'll bounce back from.
+We have a great gallery of images from the game up on aodhruadh.org.
 They have a bye this week, but may have a challenge game against Four Masters on Thursday evening, details to be confirmed.

 Unfortunately the minors had no game last week as MacCumhaill's could not field.
 We are away to Setanta this Thursday night.